-Online registration for Illinois sportsbooks got another extension from Governor Pritzker, who on October 19, 2020 extended an emergency declaration which has temporarily (at least for now) lifted the state’s in-person registration requirement, which was scheduled to run through late 2021 or early 2022.
+Online registration for Illinois sportsbooks got another extension from Governor Pritzker, who on Oct.
+19, 2020, extended an emergency declaration that has temporarily (at least for now) lifted the state’s in-person registration requirement, which was scheduled to run through late 2021 or early 2022.

 Governor Pritzker’s emergency declaration earlier this year temporarily lifted an 18-month in-person sportsbook registration requirement.

 It went back into effect on July 31, meaning users once again had to show up at a casino to complete registration for their mobile betting app.

 But on August 21, Pritzker again lifted the in-person caveat, at least for the time being.
 This means bettors can again sign up for DraftKings at Casino Queen Sportsbook, BetRivers, and FanDuel Par-A-Dice Sportsbook, PointsBet and William Hill in Illinois from the comfort of their own home or office.

 Prospective bettors physically located within the state’s limits are permitted to wager through desktop, laptop, or mobile device.

 BetRivers was the first app to go live in late June, but popular brands are rapidly joining the mix.

 These latest developments come months after Illinois first launched sports betting (albeit temporarily) at retail locations.